 Tip: No Easel?
 That’s okay!
 Kids can use a thumbtack to secure their paper to a tree.

 Each painting was bright, unique, and beautiful!

-Afterwards, the boys ran through the sprinkler to clean off!
-What a fun summer afternoon!
+Afterward, the boys ran through the sprinkler to clean off!

 More Summer Fun for Kids